-The serverboard is shipped in antistatic packaging.
+The serverboard is shipped in antistatic packaging to avoid static damage.
 When unpacking the board, make sure the person handling it is static protected.

 Figure 6-1.
-Chassis Front View
+Front and Rear Chassis Views

-6-2 Front Control Panel
+6-2 Control Panel

-The front control panel must be connected to the JF1 connector on the serverboard to provide you with system status and alarm indications.
-A ribbon cable has bundled these wires together to simplify this connection.
-Connect the cable from JF1 on the serverboard (making sure the red wire plugs into pin 1) to the appropriate connector on the front control panel PCB (printed circuit board).
-Pull all excess cabling over to the control panel side of the chassis.
-The LEDs on the control panel inform you of system status -See Chapter 3 for details.
-See Chapter 5 for details on JF1.
+The control panel (located on the front of the chassis) must be connected to the JF1 connector on the serverboard to provide you with system status indications.
+A ribbon cable has bundled these wires together to simplify the connection.
+Connect the cable from JF1 on the serverboard to the Control Panel PCB (printed circuit board).
+Make sure the red wire plugs into pin 1 on both connectors.
+Pull all excess cabling out of the airflow path.
+The LEDs inform you of system status.